webaverse/docs/docs/engineering/app/systems/screenshot-system.md

 	return  object;

 ```
-- The above code is a common code that applies to `GLTF`, `GLB` and load the asset into context.
+- The above code is a common code that applies to `GLTF`, `GLB` and loads the asset into context.
-- Loader uses MetaverFile Moudle that auto detects the extension type and returns us the object as scene app.
+- The loader uses MetaverFile Module that auto detects the extension type and returns the object as a scene app.

+---

 #### VRM Loader